maleckicoa/Sparkify-Project/README.md

 - user location
 - etc. <br>

-The data also contains information if the user has cancelled the music service or not (Churn).<br>
+The data also contains information whether the user has cancelled the music service or not (Churn)<br>

-With this data, 14 features were engneered and used a an input for a classification model to predict Churn <br>
+Data was used to engineer 14 features which served as an input for a classification model to predict Churn <br>

 Three models were used, the best performing one was Gradient Boosted Tree Classifier yielding an F1 metric of 0.81 <br>